-José Keichi Fuentes has a strong network of contacts and over 30 years of experience working in the government and in the political arena.
-He is a government relations professional who represents local government, other public bodies and private sector clients in environmental, safety, infrastructure and water resources at the state and local levels.
+José has a strong network of contacts and over 40 years of experience working in government and politics.
+He is a government relations professional who represents public and private sector clients in environmental, public safety, infrastructure, health care, engineering, construction, food services and water resources.

-His client list includes the City of Miami, Homestead, Pinecrest, Virginia Garden, North Miami Beach, Biscayne Park, Doral and Miami Springs, to name a few.
-In the private sector, he represents Hitachi, Wade Trim, ShotSpotter, Atkins, Community Champions, Century Homesbuilders, Covenant Airport Security, Mitsubishi and Ygrene/PACE.
-His extensive lobbying experience at the highest level of local, county and the state has helped him contribute to the passage of numerous legislation.
+His extensive lobbying experience at the highest level of local, county and state has helped him contribute to the passage of numerous legislation.
 He has also secured funding for the municipalities he represents through the allocation of major infrastructure projects funding.
-During his time as director of the South Florida Water Management District, Regional Office, Jose was instrumental in securing funds for key water projects Miami-Dade county.
+During his time as director of the South Florida Water Management District, Regional Office, Mr. Fuentes was instrumental in securing funds for key water projects in Miami-Dade County.

-In 2017 Mr. Fuentes was honored by the Greater Miami Chamber of Commerce with the International Governmental Relations Award for his work in continuing to build relationships Japan and Miami.
-He has been honored by the Diabetes Association with the “Valor Award” for community service, and the South Florida Hispanic Chamber of Commerce with the “Annual Sunshine Award” as Public Official of the Year.
-He is included in Who’s Who of Asian Americans and has been featured on numerous occasions in The Miami Herald for his devotion to community service and for his pride in his Cuban/Japanese Heritage.
-He was a finalist for the Price Waterhouse Up & Comers Award.
+Recently Jose was honored the “Effective Leadership Award” from the Latino Center on Aging.
+In his career, he has received numerous other awards such as, LABA (Latin American Business Association) as Lobbyist of Year.
+Additionally, International Governmental Relations Award by the Greater Miami Chamber of Commerce, selected Novo Award Finalist by the Greater Miami Chamber of Commerce, Diabetes Association with the “Valor Award” for community service and the South Florida Hispanic Chamber of Commerce with the “Annual Sunshine Award” as Public Official of the Year.
+He is included in Who’s Who of Asian Americans and has been featured on numerous occasions in The Miami Herald for his devotion to community service.

 Mr. Fuentes’ family background is distinctly unique, he is of Cuban and Japanese descent.
-His mother and grandparents were interned in the Gila River Camps during WWII, a topic which he speaks to.
-Jose is an avid marathoner, having participated in over 31 marathons and 32 half marathons.
+His mother and grandparents were interned in the Gila River Camps and his Grandfather was interned at Crystal City in Texas during WWII, a topic which he speaks to.

-He is a proud alum of St. Thomas University in Miami and attended Miami Dade College.
-Jose is a resident of Miami’s Coconut Grove area.
+He is an alumnus of St. Thomas University in Miami (Coca Cola Scholarship recipient) and attended Miami Dade College.
+Mr. Fuentes is the proud father of Christina Fuentes Duarte and a resident of Miami’s Coconut Grove neighborhood.

 PROFESSIONAL / COMMUNITY ACTIVITIES